cloud-gov/cg-site/_kbarticles/2023-08-07-advantages-of-multiple-application-instances.md

 By default, applications are deployed with a single instance which handles all traffic and load for your application.
 The downside of a single application instance is that if you have unexpected surges in application load, it is likely that your instance may run out of available CPU or memory or both, leading to an outage for your application.

 To increase your application's ability to respond to requests, also known as availability, you can horizontally scale your application by running multiple application instances.
-When you have multiple application instances, your application requests are load-balanced among them to ensure that no single instance is prematurely overloaded, thus maximizing your application availability.
+When you have multiple application instances, your application requests are load-balanced among them to ensure that no single instance is prematurely overloaded, thus maximizing your availability.

 By default, the routing infrastructure in cloud.gov [distributes requests to application instances using a `round-robin` algorithm](https://docs.cloudfoundry.org/concepts/http-routing.html#balancing-algorithm).

 Running multiple application instances also increases the chances that your application will be [balanced across availability zones](https://docs.cloudfoundry.org/concepts/diego/diego-auction.html#auction).